spezi/WEIHNACHTSKALENDER/README.md

 [FastLED Library](http://fastled.io/ "get FastLED Library") is needed

-If you be inspired or have only one children, feel free to fork ..
+If you be inspired or you have only one children, change the Parameters to your needs and feel free to fork ;)

 ![at 5.
 December] (https://raw.githubusercontent.com/spezi/WEIHNACHTSKALENDER/master/WEIHNACHTSKALENDER.JPG "at 5.
 December")